NVIDIA/MatX/docs_input/quickstart.rst

 Adding MatX to your project
 ---------------------------
-MatX is currently a single header file to include in your project called ``matx.h``.
-Simply add the matx/include directory to your compiler's include search path, and add the proper #include.
-All MatX functions are in a top-level ``matx`` namespace, while more specific functions have a nested namespace.
+MatX is a single header file to include in your project called ``matx.h``.
+Simply add the matx/include directory to your compiler's include search path, and add "#include "matx.h".
+All core MatX functions are in a top-level ``matx`` namespace, while more specific functions have a nested namespace.
 For example, the visualization pieces of MatX are under ``matx::viz``.

 Tensor Views
 ------------
-The most fundamental data type in MatX is the tensor (tensor_t).
+The most common data type in MatX is the tensor (tensor_t).
 The tensor is used for both viewing and managing any underlying GPU or host memory.
-While dynamically-typed languages like Python or MATLAB will implicitly allocate and manage data for the user, MatX requires either a one-time explicit memory allocation, or a user-provided device-side buffer.
+While dynamically-typed languages like Python or MATLAB will implicitly allocate and manage data for the user, MatX requires either a one-time explicit memory allocation, or various ways of providing your own buffer.
 This gives more control over the lifetime of the data, and allows reusing memory regions for different operations.

 .. note::